minhtran0/Snake-Game-Pokemon/README.txt

 Simple clone of the classic Arcade Snake game.
 Pokemon version.

-Can be played here: http://minhtran.comuf.com/snake/snake.html
+Can be played here: snake.tk